fbpx

 Day 3 (Sunday) - Today is a mix of learning and exploration!

-After breakfast, you will attend the fourth workshop on “Texturing/Surface Decoration”.
+After breakfast, you will attend the fourth workshop (11:00 AM TO 1:30 PM) on “Texturing/Surface Decoration”.

 Then after lunch, you will start your local sightseeing tour.
 Our expert local guides will take you to the Dalai Lama Temple, St. John’s in the Wilderness Church and the Mcleodganj Market.
 Take time to experience the spiritual energy of Dharamshala.